blended-insights/carver/apps/api/SERVICE_INTERFACES.md

 ## Updates and Changes

+### April 14, 2025 - Git Service Enhancement for User Identity

+- Fixed bug where Git commit operations were failing due to missing user identity
+- Enhanced GitService to automatically configure user.name and user.email for all Git operations
+- Added environment variable support for customizing Git identity:
+  - `GIT_USER_EMAIL`: Email to use for Git operations (defaults to "carver@example.com")
+  - `GIT_USER_NAME`: Name to use for Git operations (defaults to "Carver System")
+- This change ensures all Git operations that require a user identity (such as commits) will work correctly
+- The configuration is applied at the Git instance level, providing consistent identity across all Git operations

 ### April 13, 2025 - Command Execution Service and Endpoint

 - Added new CommandExecutor service for secure command execution in project directories